Best Wireless Keyboard of 2021

 The backlit keyboard models, including the Arteck Universal Slim Portable, Klim Chroma, and iClever, will all have significantly shorter battery capacities if their backlights are left on.
 To conserve battery, the Klim will automatically turn off its backlights after 60 seconds of idle time.
 The Arteck will turn off its backlight after 10-15 seconds of idle time.
 The iClever will not automatically turn off its backlight, but it can be turned off manually, extending its battery life from an advertised 5 to 30 hours.

-The Arteck Universal Slim Portable, VicTsing, and Logitech K480 are the only models with battery life indicators.
-However, they are not perfect, as the Arteck and VicTsing's will only blink if the battery is low, and the Logitech's low battery indicator is inconveniently located on the underside of the device.
+The Arteck Universal Slim Portable and Logitech K480 are the only models with battery life indicators.
+However, they are not perfect, as the Arteck's will only blink if the battery is low, and the Logitech's low battery indicator is inconveniently located on the underside of the device.
 The Apple Magic keyboard will tell you exactly how much battery is left in the device with a handy icon display on the computer itself.

 Many of the Bluetooth keyboards we researched can be connected to multiple devices or easily work with different operating systems.
 Of the nine that we tested, a few stood out as the top of the class for having these versatile features.

-The Logitech K480 and VicTsing have two unique features that make them the most versatile keyboards we tested.
-With a cradle built into the keyboard for a tablet or phone, you can type away on either of these screens at a convenient and comfortable viewing angle.
-If you are busy working on your computer but need to send a quick text it becomes incredibly easy to do so with these keyboards, and arguably aids productivity as you don't have to stop what you're doing to use your phone.
+The Logitech K480 has two unique features that makes it the most versatile keyboard we tested.
+First, it features a dial to toggle between connected Bluetooth devices, making multi-tasking efforts a breeze.
+It also sports a cradle built into the keyboard for a tablet or phone, enabling you to type away on either of these screens at a convenient and comfortable viewing angle.
+If you are busy working on your computer but need to send a quick text it becomes incredibly easy to do so with this keyboard, and arguably aids productivity as you don't have to stop what you're doing to use your phone.

 Many of the keyboards we tested were Windows or MacOS systems-specific, but Logitech thought of it all and included options for each of these operating systems, as well as Android.
-The Jelly Comb and the Logitech K380 were two other models that shared this convenient feature.
-While the VicTsing also has cross-system compatibility, it favors Apple users with its iOS and Mac specific keyboard layouts in addition to Windows, leaving Android users out.
+The Logitech K380 was another model that shared this convenient feature.

 Many models such as the Apple Magic, OMOTON, Arteck 2.4G, Arteck Universal Slim Portable, and Klim keyboards were not able to connect to multiple devices, making them less desirable for those who favor multi-tasking and versatility.